 In order to evaluate the magnitude of the impact of consumption by the predator groups shown in Figure 3 on krill biomass, we summarize approximate estimates of krill consumption by each predator group in the Antarctic in Table 1.
 Before human exploitation began, baleen whales were probably the major predators of krill, followed by seals (Table 1).
 This indicates that the impact of consumption by baleen whales and seals in the Antarctic on krill is relatively large, and thus baleen whales (specifically, blue, minke, humpback and fin whales) and seals (Antarctic fur seals and crabeater seals) are considered in the model developed.
 A particular difficulty, as is evident from Table 1, is that no detailed information exists to relate the abundances and hence consumption of krill by cephalopods, fish and birds for the period prior to the exploitation of the baleen whales.
 Even for recent years, knowledge of the abundances of, and consumption by, these species (particularly for squid and fish) is still very limited, and any estimates remain heavily dependent upon various assumptions.
-Similar comments could be made for other cetacean species such as killer and beaked whales.
 Due to this lack of data, we do not directly consider the effect of consumption by these further species of krill and on the predator-prey dynamics in the Antarctic.
-Instead, their potential impacts on these dynamics will be addressed further in the Discussion Thus, in summary, only blue, minke, humpback and fin whales, and Antarctic fur and section. crabeater seals are considered as the major krill predators in the model developed.
+Instead, their potential impacts on these dynamics will be addressed further in the Discussion section.
+Thus, in summary, only blue, minke, humpback and fin whales, and Antarctic fur and crabeater seals are considered as the major krill predators in the model developed.
 Antarctic fur seals are included only in Region A (see Figure 5) as their distribution is essentially restricted to the Atlantic side of the Antarctic.